AnyLog-co/documentation/blockchain commands.md

 blockchain platform (like Ethereum) or contained in a master node.
 Regardless of where the blockchain is hosted, every node maintains a local copy of the ledger such that when the node needs metadata - it can be satisfied from the local copy with no dependency on network connectivity or the blockchain latency.
-The local copy on a node is organized in a json file, The path to the file is stored by the `blockchain_file` variable.
+The local copy on a node is organized in a json file, The path to the file is represented by the `blockchain_file` variable.
 Use the following command to see the value assigned to the variable: `!blockchain_file`.
 Optionally, the local ledger can be hosted in a local database.
 If a master node is used, the master node is configured such that the ledger is stored on a local database.

 When new policies are added to the ledger, they need to update the global metadata layer (the global copy).
 As every node continuously synchronizes the local copy with the global copy, evey update will appear on the local copy of every member node.
 Synchronization is enabled with the `run blockchain sync` command.
 Details are available [here](background%20processes.md#blockchain-synchronizer).

 ## The Policy ID